DocsInternal-Kore/docs/docs/xo/quality-management/analyze/dashboard.md

 #### View Leaderboard or Agent Leaderboard

-Upon clicking the View Leaderbaord button displayed in the Dashboard - Agent Leaderboard widget, this navigates the user to the [View Leaderboard](../analyze/agent-leaderboard.md) or [Agent Leaderboard](../analyze/agent-leaderboard.md).
+Upon clicking the View Leaderboard button displayed in the Dashboard - Agent Leaderboard widget, this navigates the user to the [View Leaderboard](../analyze/agent-leaderboard.md) or [Agent Leaderboard](../analyze/agent-leaderboard.md).

 #### Supervisor Dashboard